University Scholarships

 Current

-No application is required for students enrolled in the 2021-2022 academic year.
-Students will be automatically awarded based on the tables below.
+No application is required for students enrolled in the 2024-2025 academic year.
+Eligible students will be automatically awarded based on the scholarship requirements and renewal criteria listed below.

 U.S. Resident